regiwitanto/go-scaffold/test/README.md

 ## Test Utilities

 Common test utilities are located in the `/test/testutil` package.
 These utilities provide common functionality for testing, such as finding the project root, asserting file existence, etc.

+## Test Status

+### Integration Tests

+The integration tests in `/test/integration` are currently skipped as they need further work to align with the actual structure of the template files in the codebase.
+See the [Integration Tests Status](integration/README.md) for more details on what needs to be fixed.

+Most of the issues relate to:
+1. Template path structure mismatches
+2. Template function support
+3. Missing template data fields

+These tests should be updated once the test centralization migration is complete and stable.